 (This is a repost of something I wrote for the end of 2009.
 The dates and information have been updated, and this has become one of the few yearly repost traditions I indulge in.)

-I had hoped to get a few more things done before the end of the year, but decided instead to take the last week to wind down and center.
-I find that this not only helps me take stock of what worked and didn’t work for me in 2012 but also helps me make sure I’m on track for what I want to get done in the new year.
+At the end of every year, I typically take the last week between Christmas and New Years to wind down and center.
+It not only helps me take stock of what worked and didn’t work for me in in the year but also helps me make sure I’m on track for what I want to get done moving forward.
 As George Santayana said,

 “Those who do not learn from history are doomed to repeat it.”